Overview

 Webhook auto-disabled

-issue with your endpoint, then re-enable the webhook from the dashboard.
-The
+the issue with your endpoint, then re-enable the webhook from the dashboard.

-failure counter resets on the next successful delivery.
+The failure counter resets on the next successful delivery.

 Event data details